 Throughout the course of the following months we will be adding to the Q&A blog below.
 Please check back regularly.

-The project will not exceed $12,500,000.
-We are capping the cost of the project to ensure taxes do not increase.
-The District will be retiring debt in the 2017-2018 school year and, as a result, we can borrow for this project without an additional tax increase to residents.
-Moreover, approximately 10% of the project will be reimbursed from the State Education Department, reducing our payments of the borrowing.
+The project will not exceed $18,500,000.
+The District will be retiring debt over the next 10 years and, as a result, we can borrow for this project without an additional tax increase to residents.
+Moreover, approximately 31% of the project will be reimbursed from the State Education Department, reducing our payments of the borrowing.

-The project will positively impact all five schools.
-Work in the five schools will include, but is not limited to, new paving of roadways, sidewalks and parking lots; improved exterior lighting to improve visibility and enhance security; bathroom and locker room renovations to comply with ADA and related regulations; science classroom and auditorium renovations in the middle and high school to improve student experience and provide 21st century learning facilities; and HVAC, plumbing and electrical upgrades to create more energy-efficient facilities.
-This proposal does not call for building any new facilities.
+The project will positively impact all five schools, focusing on Safety and Security, How Students Learn, Infrastructure Upgrades and Community Facilities.
+Specifically, work in the five schools will include, but is not limited to, new paving of roadways, sidewalks and parking lots; improved exterior lighting to improve visibility and enhance security; bathroom and locker room renovations to comply with ADA and related regulations; science classroom and auditorium renovations in the middle and high school to improve student experience and provide 21st century learning facilities; replacement of high school track and installation of an all-weather turf field; and HVAC, plumbing and electrical upgrades to create more energy-efficient facilities.

 The State requires Districts to complete a five-year Building Condition Survey (BCS) that identifies capital improvements that are necessary.
 Our Survey was completed in the Spring of 2016.
-The Survey showed approximately $50 million in needed improvements.
-We are pursuing this project now to address necessary improvements in a timely fashion as well as to take advantage of historically low interest rates.
+The Survey showed more than $55 million in needed improvements.
+We are pursuing this project now to address necessary improvements in a timely fashion as well as to take advantage of historically low interest rates and high reimbursement rates.
 Moreover, we are in a favorable bidding climate and anticipate construction bids to be more competitive, allowing the district the complete more project work with fewer dollars.